 The answer is yes.
 One example is temporary loans.
 If you have made the departing employee a temporary loan which has not been repaid or for equipment that has been damaged or not returned, then these are legitimate deductions, providing they are set out in the contract of employment.
 Such deductions are likely to be from net pay and and will not affect tax and NI.

-Usually known as ‘week in hand’ Week in.
 If a weekly paid employee is paid at the end of the second week they start work, then you must pay them the additional week of pay which is due to them with their final pay.

-A departing employee must be sent one a P45 their final pay has been calculated.
+A departing employee must be sent a P45 once their final pay has been calculated.
 Final pay will usually be calculated at the same time as the normal weekly or monthly salary and leavers cannot expect to receive their pay earlier than normal.
 HMRC rules are that pay information is submitted to them on the same day or before an employee receives their pay.